kyma-project/kyma/docs/serverless-v2/01-02-serverless-v2.md

 ![Serverless v2 architecture](./assets/serverless-v2-architecture.svg)

-1. The user creates a lambda either through the UI or by applying a Function custom resource (CR).
-This CR contains the lambda definition (business logic that the user wants to execute) and information on the environment on which it should run (Node 6 or Node 8).
+1. You create a lambda either through the UI or by applying a Function custom resource (CR).
+This CR contains the lambda definition (business logic that you want to execute) and information on the environment on which it should run (Node 6 or Node 8).

 2. Function Controller (FC) detects a new Function CR and reads its definition.